aledbf/coredns/middleware/kubernetes/README.md

 # kubernetes

 `kubernetes` enables reading zone data from a kubernetes cluster.
-Record names are constructed as "myservice.mynamespace.coredns.local" where:
+Record names are constructed as "myservice.mynamespace.svc.coredns.local" where:

 * "myservice" is the name of the k8s service (this may include multiple DNS labels, such as "c1.myservice"),
-* "mynamespace" is the k8s namespace for the service, and
+* "mynamespace" is the k8s namespace for the service,
+* "svc" is a service, and
 * "coredns.local" is the zone configured for `kubernetes`.